 - community benefits are an essential part of the project delivery, one of the main elements being education via engagement with, for example, schools and universities.
 There are also opportunities being provided by the contractor for placements and career support in the development of young people.

-The works are expected to be complete in late 2020 subject to finalising the extent of repairs required, which can only be found out once the full access scaffolding is in place.
+The works are expected to be complete in early 2021 subject to the extent of repairs required, which can only be found out once the full access scaffolding is in place.

 History of North Bridge

 The North Bridge was constructed over the period 1894-97 by Sir William Arrol.
 They were also the contractor responsible for the construction of the Forth Rail Bridge.